 Common pitfalls to avoid

 As Dec.
-31 approaches, marking the expiration of COVID-related student loan debt relief, you should prepare to resume making payments in January.
+31 approaches, marking the expiration of COVID-related student loan debt relief, you should prepare to resume making payments.
 But if student loan debt is preventing you from making financial progress, you may be able to find some measure of relief in programs designed for those with federal student loan debt.

 Even if you don’t qualify for a debt relief program, the U.S. Department of Education and its federal loan servicers can offer help — for free.
 You don’t need to pay a student loan debt relief company for services that you can take care of yourself.
 At no cost, you can contact your loan servicer to ask about …